-Using the Application Instructions, fill out:

-- the Standard Form 424,

-- the SF 424B,

-- and the NHPRC Budget Form.
+Using the Application Instructions, fill out Standard Form 424 and the NHPRC Budget Form.

 You will also prepare a Project Narrative and Supplementary Materials to attach to your Application Package.

 Project Narrative for Planning Grants

 The Project Narrative is a description of the proposal.
 It should be no more than 20 double-spaced pages in 12-pt type on 8.5 x 11 inch paper with standard margins and page numbers.